Human digestive system: Clinical significance

 Irritable bowel syndrome (IBS) is the most common of the functional gastrointestinal disorders.
 These are idiopathic disorders that the Rome process has helped to define.

 Giardiasis is a disease of the small intestine caused by a protist parasite Giardia lamblia.
 This does not spread but remains confined to the lumen of the small intestine.
 It can often be asymptomatic, but as often can be indicated by a variety of symptoms.
 Giardiasis is the most common pathogenic parasitic infection in humans.

 There are diagnostic tools mostly involving the ingestion of barium sulphate to investigate disorders of the GI tract.
 These are known as upper gastrointestinal series that enable imaging of the pharynx, larynx, oesophagus, stomach and small intestine and lower gastrointestinal series for imaging of the colon.

+Cancer

+The estimated new cases of digestive system cancer in the Unitied States in 2023 was 348,840 and the estimated number of deaths from digestive system cancers was 172,010.
+The major specific causes of digestive system cancer related death in 2023 were cancers of the colon and rectum (52,550), pancreas (50,550), liver and intrahepatic bile duct (29,380), esophagus (16,120) and stomach (11,130).
+Bile acids, when present in specific regions of the digestive system at abnormally high levels, have been implicated as important carcinogens.

 In pregnancy

 Gestation can predispose for certain digestive disorders.
 Gestational diabetes can develop in the mother as a result of pregnancy and while this often presents with few symptoms it can lead to pre-eclampsia.